Dunajec river castles: Wielka Wieś - Trzewlin Castle

-Construction of Trzewlin Castle began in the early 14th century, and was initiated by the Białon family (Rawa coat of arms), which later changed its last name to Trzewliński.
+Construction of Trzewlin Castle in Wielka Wieś, Tarnów County began in the early 14th century, and was initiated by the Białon family (Rawa coat of arms), which later changed its last name to Trzewliński.
 In the 15th century, the castle belonged to the Wielowieyski family (Półkozic coat of arms).
 According to 19th-century historian and ethnographer Żegota Pauli, in 1543 Trzewlin Castle was visited by King Sigismund I the Old, and his wife Bona Sforza, to escape an epidemic.
 It is not known when the castle was abandoned.
 Most likely, it was destroyed during the Swedish invasion of Poland (1655–1660), and in the late 17th century, its walls were pulled down by the residents of Wojnicz.
 All that remains are a dry moat and small remnants of the walls.

 Trzewlin Castle was located on a hill called Panieńska Gora, on the left bank of the Dunajec, rising 120 meters above the river valley.
 The complex consisted of three parts: the upper castle (square-shaped, with measurements 40 by 40 meters), the lower castle (triangular shaped), and a round fortified settlement, separated from both castles by the moat.
 The ruins are some 12 kilometers southwest of Tarnów, and 3 kilometers south of Wojnicz.